radon-h2020/radon-demonstrator/labs/gmt-ide.md

   `ConnectsTo` has to be matched with the capability of the DynamoDBTable node `Database`.
-- `AwsApiGateway` needs to have a requirement relationship of `ApiGatewayTrigger` to all lambda functions.
+- `AwsApiGateway` needs to have a requirement relationship of `Invoker` to all lambda functions capability `Invokable`.
   - For all of the five relationships, some properties needs to be attached, listed below: